janpatrix/IntiveAutomation/README.md

 Adjust executable name and path

-To execute the tests just run RunCucumberTests
+To execute the tests just run RunCukesTest IDE

-Cucumber feature file is located in test/resources
+or run

+mvn clean install
+mvn test